The Flute Place of Central PA located at The Perfect 5th

 Molly Shortridge's Summary

 Molly Shortridge studied flute performance and music therapy at Temple University’s Esther Boyer College of Music and Dance.
 Her most notable teachers were David Cramer (associate principal of the Philadelphia Orchestra) and post-college, concert-soloist, Clifford Tretick , with whom she studied flute extensively.
 Molly also studied pedagogy under the award-winning Kathy Blocki, and completed the KinderFlute training program to become a certified KinderFlute teacher.
 She has presented flute pedagogy workshops at The National Flute Conventions in San Diego and Orlando, as well as at the Mid Atlantic Flute Conference in Reston, Virginia.
 She also has studied counseling in a graduate program at Messiah College.

 Upon graduating from Temple, Molly was a music therapist in the adult mental health field, while continuing to teach flute and perform.
 Currently, Molly is passionate about her studio teaching and teaches full time.
-She maintains a studio of 40-50 students, develops ensembles and classes, teaches flute workshops in area schools, teaches district band workshops, and tone workshops.
+She maintains a studio of 50-60 students, develops ensembles and classes, teaches flute workshops in area schools, teaches district band workshops, and flute fundamental workshops.
 She also has developed flute camps and flute ensembles.
-Her students regularly win auditions in the PMEA district, regional and state band/orchestra ensembles and in the Harrisburg Youth Symphony Orchestra.
-She has had quite a few students major in flute performance and music in colleges and conservatories.

-Molly is the business owner of The Fluteplace of Central PA, L.L.C., She is soon to become a dealer of flutes, music, flute-art, and flute accessories.
-Her business will also offer flute repair services and flute instruction.
-Her very successful program, Kinderflute-Academy and Kinderflute Academy Central PA has been in operation for over 3 years, where she has successfully started children as young as four on the flute.
-She is Flute Instructor at State Street Academy of Music in Harrisburg, and now continues to teach at Mechanicisburg High School, Molly’s Home Studio in Dillsburg, The Perfect 5th Musical Arts Center (where she is also a Co-owner), and The Pollock Center in Camphill.
+Molly is the business owner of The Fluteplace of Central PA, L.L.C., She is a dealer of flutes, music, flute-art, and flute accessories.
+Her business offers flute repair services and flute instruction.
+Her very successful program Kinderflute-Academy and Kinderflute Academy on Facebook as been in operation for over 5 years, where she has successfully started children as young as four on the flute.
+She is Flute Instructor at State Street Academy of Music in Harrisburg, and now continues to teach at Mechanicisburg High School, The Perfect 5th Musical Arts Center (where she is also a Co-owner), and The Pollock Center in Camphill.
 She also was an adjunct flute instructor for the Blue Mountain Chamber Music Festival.